yuxinqi030812/assigment-1/README.md

 Include this as Appendix A in your submission.

 **Note:** When writing tests for a specific method, you may use other methods to verify that the first method works correctly.
-Additionally, you might need to execute other methodsin the class to prepare the instance for testing (see the example in `PartitioningTests.java`).
+Additionally, you might need to execute other methods in the class to prepare the instance for testing (see the example in `PartitioningTests.java`).

 #### Task 3 -- Boundary-Value Analysis